Sidduri2025/RehabEdge/README.md

 * The goal is to ensure that patients perform movements correctly and safely while receiving immediate feedback.

-## Real-Time Corrective Feedback
-If posture deviation is detected, the system immediately provides corrective feedback such as “Straighten your back” or “Raise your arm higher.”
+* If posture deviation is detected, the system immediately provides corrective feedback such as “Straighten your back” or “Raise your arm higher.”

 * The device camera captures a live video stream of the patient performing the exercise.
 Each video frame is processed individually for posture analysis.